abhi-ranjan/Physical-Design-RTL2GDS-using-OpenLane-SKY130/README.md

 Based on ideal condition of the clock (time required by clock to reach a component is 0) we will do setup timing analysis and based on this we will check our placement condition is meeting the given specification or not.

+Placement in OpenLANE is done in two stages:

+1. Global Placement - It's main job is to reduce the wire length.
+It is generally a coarse placement.
+Here no leaglization happens.
+Here the concept of **HPWL** (Half Parameter Wirelength) reduction model.

+2. Detailed Placement - legalization happens here the std. cells are placed in std cell rows.
+They shoulde be exactly inside the row and the should be abutted on each other and there should be no overlap.

+The main ain of placement now is congestion, it is not the timing analysis.
+The next step will be CTS.

 Placement before buffer insertion:

 ![image](https://user-images.githubusercontent.com/69652104/214977372-22400c76-ebfe-4d5f-b4c9-0715352351b0.png)